 Memory foam is poly-foam processed to be sensitive to heat and pressure.
 So when you lie down on a memory foam mattress, it responds to your body heat and weight, which is why memory foam conforms so well to your body.

 By molding to your body, memory foam eases and prevents the pressure points that can build up from a lack of support.
 It’s an excellent choice for side sleepers who benefit from a mattress that relieves pressure in their shoulders and hips.

-A traditional memory foam bed does possess one drawback, and that’s a tendency to retain too much body heat.
-Traditional memory foam was such dense material that it was difficult for air to move through and carry off heat.
-The heat would build-up, causing the mattress to grow warm enough to disturb a person’s rest.
+A traditional memory foam bed does possess one drawback, and that is a tendency to retain too much body heat.
+Traditional memory foam is such a dense material that it is difficult for air to move through and carry off heat.
+The heat build-up in it, causes the mattress to grow warm enough to disturb a person’s rest.